 Maintaining control over one's health while traveling is as important as planning the trip.
-By following these 5 tips to enjoy GERD free travel, most of these issues can be managed.
+By following these five tips to enjoy GERD-free travel, most of these issues can be managed.

-For people suffering from GERD, travel can be very difficult because of additional stress, unusual foods, irregular meal times, larger portion sizes, different sleeping arrangements, and overindulgence in trigger foods and alcohol.
+Travel can be very difficult for people suffering from GERD because of additional stress, unusual foods, irregular meal times, larger portion sizes, different sleeping arrangements, and overindulgence in trigger foods and alcohol.

-Whether you are traveling by plane, train, or car your meal choices will be limited so bring along some healthy snacks that you know will not trigger your acid reflux.
+Whether traveling by plane, train, or car, your meal choices will be limited, so bring along some healthy snacks that you know will not trigger your acid reflux.
 By having snacks on hand, you also won't be tempted to eat something you know you shouldn't just because it is the only choice available.

 Here are a few choices that will be easy to bring with you:

 You will most likely be sitting for most of the trip.
-The last thing you need will be tight fitting clothing.
-On the day of travel choose loose-fitting, comfortable clothing.
-Clothing that is restrictive and tight around the waist can cause acid reflux especially if you are bloated after eating.
+Therefore, the last thing you need will be tight-fitting clothing.
+On the day of travel, choose loose-fitting, comfortable clothing.
+Restrictive and tight clothing around the waist can cause acid reflux, especially if you are bloated after eating.

-If you are flying or driving, you will be required to wear a seatbelt.
-Take breaks often either at rest stops, if you are in a car, or take frequent walks up and down the aisle, if you are on a plane, or on a train.
+If you are flying or driving, you must wear a seatbelt.
+Take breaks often, either at rest stops, if you are in a car, or take frequent walks up and down the aisle on a plane or train.

 Travelling can be very stressful at times.
-Try to remain relaxed throughout the trip by listening to relaxing music, reading, or when all else fails some deep breathing and meditation.
+Try to remain relaxed throughout the trip by listening to relaxing music, reading, or some deep breathing and meditation when all else fails.
 Keep your stress levels as low as you can.
-Be mentally prepared for stress causing situations that may arise during your travel.
+Be mentally prepared for stress-causing situations that may arise during your travel.

-If you will be staying with friends or family make sure they are aware of your dietary restrictions and acid reflux trigger foods so they can accommodate you as much as possible.
-They may be more receptive to your needs if you offer to help with the food preparation.
+If you stay with friends or family, make sure they are aware of your dietary restrictions and acid reflux trigger foods so they can accommodate you as much as possible.
+In addition, they may be more receptive to your needs if you offer to help with the food preparation.

-If you plan on eating out a lot be sure to review the menu for the restaurants ahead of time so you already know what you can safely order before arriving at the restaurants.
-Most restaurant’s menus are available online.
+If you plan on eating out a lot, review the restaurant menu ahead of time so you already know what you can safely order before arriving at the restaurant.
+Most restaurants' menus are available online.

 Alternatively, inform the server what triggers your acid reflux and ask your server to recommend meals that do not include those ingredients.
 Selecting smaller portioned meals or eating an appetizer instead of the main course may also help.
 You could also request that they only serve you half of the meal and pack the remainder for you to take away with you to eat later.
 Above all else, eat as healthy as you possibly can.

-Drink alcohol moderately, avoiding drinks that are caffeinated and/or carbonated drinks.
+Drink alcohol moderately, avoiding drinks that are caffeinated or carbonated.
 Also, avoid alcoholic drinks that contain citrus juices if these have caused you issues in the past.

 Avoid going too long between meals.
 This can cause you to overeat when you eventually have a meal.
 Have regular snacks between meals.

-Avoid eating late in the evening; within 2-3 hours of bedtime.
-I'm sure you all know this be a disaster waiting to happen for acid reflux sufferers.
+Avoid eating late in the evening, within 2-3 hours of bedtime.
+I'm sure you all know this is a disaster waiting to happen for acid reflux sufferers.

-Since travel will almost always come with some unpleasant surprises, make sure you have an emergency reflux attack kit with you.
+Since travel will almost always come with unpleasant surprises, make sure you have an emergency reflux attack kit.
 Here are some things you should include in your travel kit:

-This may seem like a lot of preparation to prepare for a vacation or business trip it will make your experience better and therefore well worth the additional effort.
+This may seem like a lot of preparation for a vacation or business trip.
+However, it will improve your experience and be well worth the additional effort.

 The information contained here does not constitute medical advice and is not meant to diagnose, treat, prevent, or cure disease.
 Please contact your doctor.
 The information provided is for informational purposes only and are solely the views of the author.